 - Signatures (if using a physical paper form)

-The easiest way to collect this information usually is online, and as long as you get the required information, you can gather it however makes sense for your business.
+The easiest way to collect this information is usually online, and as long as you get the required information, you can gather it however makes sense for your business.

 2. Forward Payment Information to the ODFI